School Safety and Security

 School Resource Officers:

-The Roanoke County Police Department has dedicated ten school resource officers (SROs) to serve in each high school and middle school and the Burton Center for Arts & Technology.
+The Roanoke County Police Department has dedicated school resource officers (SROs) to serve in each high school and middle school and the Burton Center for Arts & Technology.
 The SROs provide a daily police presence in our schools and help to address discipline and safety matters in the school.
-On July 12, 2018, the Roanoke County School Board approved an updated memorandum of understanding with the Roanoke County Police Department and the Roanoke County Sheriff's Department for two (2) Sheriff's deputies to serve as full-time SROs focusing on our elementary schools.
+On July 12, 2018, the Roanoke County School Board approved an updated memorandum of understanding with the Roanoke County Police Department and the Roanoke County Sheriff's Department for eight Sheriff's deputies to serve as SROs focusing on our elementary schools.
 This increases the total number of SROs to 12.
+In addition, other police officers, sheriff's deputies and fire/rescue members frequently stop by our schools to check in, greatly increasing the overall police presence at our schools.

 Buzz-in entrances/locked doors: